kenOfYugen/dotfiles/README.md

 It was taken from [elenapan](https://github.com/elenapan/dotfiles).

 ### How are you getting anti-aliased rounded corners?
 To start off, I do not round any corners with picom or any other fork.
 I round with AwesomeWM.
 If you round a widget and lay that ontop of another widget, the corners or anti-aliased (AA).
-Using this fact, all my panels and notifications are widgets that are ontop of transparent rectangles.
+Using this fact, all my panels and notifications are rounded widgets which contain a bottom transparent layer.
 For the clients, you do the same thing but with titlebars.

 But how did I get shadows?
 Usually, when you add shadows, it shadows the transparent widget as well, like this:

 <img src="https://github.com/JavaCafe01/awesome-config/blob/master/images/round_transparent.png" alt="img">